Springfield Queensland 4300

 We offer a free courtesy bus service which transports children to and from the local schools in the area.
-The schools we currently service are Woodcrest State School, Springfield Central State School, Camira State School and Springfield Lakes State School.
+The schools we currently service are Woodcrest State School and Springfield Central State School.

 As security is one of our priorities, our Centre has a security door access system which only allows authorised parents/guardians to drop off and collect their child/ren from the Centre via a personal pin code.

 At QCCS we understand the importance of building relationships with the Aboriginal Communities by valuing their histories, cultures and their people to help build a more respecting and understanding future for all Australians.
 Acknowledging Country is a common practice in our services where we respect the continuing connection of Aboriginal and or Torres Strait Islander Traditional Owners and Custodians to the land on which our services stands.

 Our team are qualified, friendly and caring staff who are committed to continually improving their skills and knowledge by frequently attending in-service training and seminars.
 All staff are required to have an up to date First Aid, CPR and Blue Card.
 All new employees of QCCS attend an Induction Session prior to commencing at any of our Child Care Centres; thus, ensuring they will be well equipped to step into their new role.
 In addition, we provide regular professional opportunities as well as monthly Centre Director and staff meetings to ensure that all our employees are up to date with industry developments.

 Our Centre aims to be at the forefront of industry developments and trends.
 Therefore, at QCCS your child will benefit from an array of experiences: